-- .tif or .jpg files; - high-resolution (300 dpi at 4" by 5" minimum); - submitted via e-mail or Dropbox.
-For mailed submissions, send a CD or memory stick.
+- •.tif or .jpg files;

+- high-resolution (300 dpi at 4 in. by 5 in. minimum);

+- in focus and well lit.

 CAPTIONS AND CREDITS

 Type an informative, full-sentence caption for each photo in a list at the end of your article or in a separate file.
 For examples, see the section How to Write Good Captions.